 My children and I really like delving into a particular history or science subject in this way.
-We’re able to check out all sorts of library books, books on tape and videos that go with the theme.
+We’re able to check out library books, audiobooks, and stream videos that go with the theme.
 I can choose to include math, language arts, or other subjects that might fit with the unit.
-We don’t have to stop learning about something just because we’ve already done history three times in the week.
-And, we’re able to end the unit and move onto something else when we’ve soaked in all we can handle.
+And, we don’t have to stop learning about something just because we’ve already done history three times in a week.
+Not to mention, we can end the unit and move on to something else when we’ve soaked in all we can handle.

 B. How do I plan a unit study?

 I always start by gathering information and supplies.
-For instance, if I’m going to do a unit on Slavery and the Civil War, I’ll start by going through all my files, curriculum guides and bookshelves to see what I already have by way of ideas and resources.
-Oh, and I’ll also check my computer files for e-books and other resources I’ve stashed away.
+For instance, if I’m going to do a unit on Slavery and the Civil War, I’ll start by going through all my files, curriculum guides, and bookshelves to see what I already have by way of ideas and resources.
+I’ll also check my computer files for PDF files and other resources I’ve stashed away.

-- I think I need to stop here and let you know that I keep fairly organized files, shelves and computer files, so the initial gathering of materials doesn’t take long at all.
+- I keep fairly organized files, shelves, and computer files, so the initial gathering of materials doesn’t take long at all.

 - All of my resource books and living literature for history are placed in chronological order on a bookshelf.
 Science books are grouped by topic.